R\'enyi Resolvability and Its Applications to the Wiretap Channel: Main Results

-\begin{rem} Since $\mathcal{P}\left(P_{Y|X},Q_{Y}\right)$ is nonempty, $R_{1+s}\left(P_{Y|X},Q_{Y}\right)$ is finite.
-Hence it can be shown $\lim_{s\downarrow0}R_{1+s}\left(P_{Y|X},Q_{Y}\right)=R_{1}\left(P_{Y|X},Q_{Y}\right)$ (by using the continuity of R\'enyi divergence \cite{Erven}).
-Hence $R_{1+s}\left(P_{Y|X},Q_{Y}\right)$ is continuous in $s$ for $s\in(-1,1]$.
-See the bottom subfigure of Fig. \ref{fig:Resolvability-1-1}. \end{rem} \begin{rem} This result for the case $s=0$ (i.e., the relative entropy case) was first shown by Han and Verd\'u \cite{Han}.
-Hence our result is the generalization of theirs to the R\'enyi divergence $D_{1+s}$ of all orders $1+s$ in $[0,2]$. \end{rem} \begin{rem} The first clause in~\eqref{eq:-18} is the minimization of an expectation of R\'enyi divergences $\sum_{x}P_{X}\left(x\right)D_{1+s}\left(P_{Y|X}\left(\cdot|x\right)\|Q_{Y}\right)$ but it is {\em not} (and in general smaller than) the conventional conditional R\'enyi divergence $D_{1+s}\left(P_{XY}\|P_X Q_{Y}\right)$ (see Verd\'u~\cite{Verdu} or Fong and Tan~\cite{Fong}).
-An optimal i.i.d. code can achieve a rate equal to the minimization of conventional conditional R\'enyi divergence $D_{1+s}(P_{XY} \| P_XQ_Y)$ \cite[Thm.~14]{Hayashi}, while an optimal \emph{constant composition code} or an optimal \emph{typical set code} (a code with channel input distributed according to the target distribution $Q_{Y^n}$ but truncated to an appropriate typical set) can achieve a better (smaller) rate equal to the first clause in \eqref{eq:-18}.
-This shows that the expectation of R\'enyi divergences also admits an operational interpretation as the minimum rate needed to drive the R\'enyi divergence to zero when its parameter is $\ge1$. \end{rem}
+\end{rem} \begin{rem} The first clause in~\eqref{eq:-18} is the minimization of an expectation of R\'enyi divergences $\sum_{x}P_{X}\left(x\right)D_{1+s}\left(P_{Y|X}\left(\cdot|x\right)\|Q_{Y}\right)$ but it is {\em not} (and in general smaller than) the conventional conditional R\'enyi divergence $D_{1+s}\left(P_{XY}\|P_{X}Q_{Y}\right)$ (see Verd\'u \cite{Verdu} or Fong and Tan~\cite{Fong}).
+An optimal i.i.d. code can achieve a rate equal to the minimization of conventional conditional R\'enyi divergence $D_{1+s}(P_{XY}\|P_{X}Q_{Y})$ \cite[Thm.~14]{Hayashi}, while an optimal \emph{constant composition code} for the normalized R\'enyi divergence or an optimal \emph{typical set code} (a code with channel input distributed according to the target distribution $Q_{X}^{n}$ but truncated to an appropriate typical set) for both the unnormalized and normalized R\'enyi divergences can achieve a better (smaller) rate equal to the first clause in \eqref{eq:-18}.
+This shows that the expectation of R\'enyi divergences also admits an operational interpretation as the minimum rate needed to drive the R\'enyi divergence to zero when its parameter is $\ge1$.
+Besides, a similar definition for the conditional R\'enyi entropy can be found in \cite{cachin1997entropy,fehr2014conditional}.
+In addition, observe that any constant composition code can be approximated arbitrarily well by a typical set code by setting the typical set parameter $\epsilon$ arbitrarily close to 0.
+But conversely, compared to typical set codes, constant composition codes are easier to analyze.
+This simplifies the proofs of our results significantly (e.g., that of Theorem \ref{thm:singleletter}).
+Furthermore, for constant composition codes, the codewords are each independently drawn from the uniform distribution on a type class.
+It is worth noting that in Han and Verd\'u s paper \cite[Example~1]{Han}, the extremal input process that results in the worst (largest) resolvability is also the uniform distribution on a type class. \end{rem} The result in Theorem \ref{thm:Resolvability} for the BSC $Y=X\oplus V,V\sim\mathsf{Bern}\left(p\right)$ and $Q_{Y}=\mathsf{Bern}\left(0.5\right)$ is illustrated in Fig.~\ref{fig:Resolvability-1-1}.
+For this case,